bit-of-a-shambles/europe_versus/README.md

 An **open source** Rails 8 web application that provides evidence-based comparisons between European statistics and those of the United States, India, and China.
 This project aims to counter negative narratives about Europe by presenting factual data in an accessible, visual format.

-## 🎯 Mission
+## Mission

 EuropeVersus promotes data-driven understanding of European performance across multiple dimensions.
 Too often, discussions about Europe focus on challenges without acknowledging the continent's remarkable achievements in quality of life, social progress, and sustainable development.

 **This is an open source, community-driven project.** We believe that accurate data should be freely accessible and continuously improved by contributors worldwide.

-## ✨ Features
+## Features

-- **📊 Comprehensive Statistics**: Compare Europe with the US, India, and China across economics, social indicators, environment, and innovation
+- **Comprehensive Statistics**: Compare Europe with the US, India, and China across economics, social indicators, environment, and innovation
-- **🎨 Beautiful Visualizations**: Clean, responsive design with interactive comparison charts
+- **Beautiful Visualizations**: Clean, responsive design with interactive comparison charts
-- **📱 Mobile-First**: Optimized for all devices with Tailwind CSS
+- **Mobile-First**: Optimized for all devices with Tailwind CSS
-- **⚡ Fast & Modern**: Built with Rails 8, Turbo, SQLite, and minimal JavaScript
+- **Fast & Modern**: Built with Rails 8, Turbo, SQLite, and minimal JavaScript
-- **🔍 Evidence-Based**: All data sourced from official statistics and reputable international organizations
+- **Evidence-Based**: All data sourced from official statistics and reputable international organizations

-## 🏗️ Tech Stack
+## Tech Stack

 - **Backend**: Ruby on Rails 8
 - **Frontend**: Tailwind CSS, Turbo, Stimulus